 New Potato Salad

 This French-style potato salad is traditionally made with white wine; we've used lemon juice and zest instead, lending the results a tangy freshness.
-This recipe calls for new potatoes because they hold their shape well as they're steamed and mixed.
-We chose red potatoes; white would be fine, too.

 - Total Time:

 - 1 1/2 pounds red new potatoes, sliced 1 inch thick

 - 1/4 cup fresh lemon juice (from 2 lemons)

 - Coarse salt and ground pepper